Page created Jan 14, 2022

 BILL ZEBEDEE: Residential development project threatens Dartmouth wetland

 Case 23820: Southdale Future Growth Node Planning Process

 HRM webpage.
-Page last updated: 02 February 2022 Inlcudes link to Land Suitability Analysis Report, Clayton Concept Plan (consists of 1 image).LeGrow Concept Plan (consists of 1 image) and other related docs (go to bottom right of the page).
+Page posted or First details added Jan 26, 2022.
+Document called for in Jan 11 Regional Council Document, Appendix A (below) Included the first mention of and posting of a link to the Land Suitability Analysis Report; also given are links to Clayton Concept Plan (consists of 1 image).LeGrow Concept Plan (consists of 1 image) and other related docs (go to bottom right of the page).

 4-page Letter posted by Bill Zebedee on Friends of Eisner Cove Wetland (Public FB group) “I am writing you today regarding what is known as the “Southdale Future Growth Node…This area, which is part of the Eisner Cove Wetland water course…This area, which is part of the Eisner Cove Wetland water course…”.
 Provides some history of concerns about the area.